Trips With Kids

 mapa

-The Wolf’s Lair consisted of 200 buildings: some huge reinforced bunkers, smaller buildings, brick and wooden barracks, there were shelters, warehouses, 2 airports, power station, railway, air conditioning, water supply, heating plants and two teleprinters.
+The Wolf’s Lair consisted of 200 buildings: some huge reinforced-concrete bunkers, smaller buildings, brick and wooden barracks, there were shelters, warehouses, 2 airports, power station, railway, air conditioning, water supply, heating plants and two teleprinters.
 Through the center of the object passed the railway line.
 The whole area covered about 250 ha and was surrounded by barbed wire and minefield.
 The entrance to the center was made possible by three guard-houses.
 Inside were three separate security zones, and the zone I and II was additionally enclosed by 2 meter high fence with barbed wire.
 The crew consisted of 2200 people.

 Today, it is mostly ruins.
-Wooden houses and barracks fell apart.
+The wooden houses and barracks had fallen apart.
 Some of brick buildings are basically skeletons (walls and roof) in a heavily destroyed state (mold on the ceiling and walls).
-Bunkers are destroyed, wherever we can find inlets where you can get inside.
-For safety reasons, on each of the objects is a sign that the entrance to the center is dangerous.
+Bunkers are destroyed, everywhere we could find openings where you could get inside.
+For safety reasons, on each of the structures there is a sign that entering is dangerous.
 Walking is therefore at your own risk.
-In one of the bunkers were wooden barrier that blocked the entrance.
-Other objects are suitable for exploration.
+In one of the bunkers there was a wooden barrier that blocked the entrance.
+Other structures were open for exploration.

-How to explore The Wolf’s Liar?
+How to explore The Wolf’s Lair?

 bunkier